GinkoBalboa/parfis/README.md

 To run python tests:
 - Install the requred python modules from the requrements file in the script directory.
-- Run local installation of parfis with pytest run
+- Run local installation of parfis.

 ``` bash
 pip install -r requirements.txt